WordPress/health-check/docs/plugin/readme.txt

 3. The generic PHP information tab, when more detailed information is required.

 == Changelog ==

+= v1.2.3 =
+* Added REST API availability test to the Site Status

+= v 1.2.2 =
+* Added Twenty Nineteen as a recognized core theme.

 = v 1.2.1 =
 * Make sure only those with access to the plugin see the backup encouragement notice.